ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 ### Cocoapods
-To install BMSCore using Cocoapods, add it to your Podfile:
+To install BMSPush using Cocoapods, add it to your Podfile:

 ```ruby
 use_frameworks!